AICC/CMI-5_Spec_Current/cmi5_runtime.md

 }
 ```

-The AU should display in the language preference order of the user if the AU supports multiple languages.
-In the example above, if the AU supported "zh-CN", "fr-BE and "fr-FR", it should display in "fr-FR".
+The AU SHOULD display in the language preference order of the user if the AU supports multiple languages.
+In the example above, if the AU supported "zh-CN", "fr-BE and "fr-FR", it SHOULD display in "fr-FR".
 If the AU does not support multiple languages, or if no languagePreference is specified in the Agent Profile, it may display in its default language.

 ##11.2 audioPreference
-The audioPrefence value indicates whether the audio should be "on" or "off".
-The AU must turn the audio on or off at startup based on this value.
+The audioPrefence value indicates whether the audio SHOULD be "on" or "off".
+The AU MUST turn the audio on or off at startup based on this value.
 If no value is provided in the Agent Profile for audioPreference the AU may use its own default value.

 Example:
 ```javascript